 Can we order prints from you?

-I generally do not provide prints; rather, I provide you with a CD of images you can have printed at your favorite store or lab, at cost.
+I generally do not provide prints; rather, I provide you with a thumb drive of images you can have printed at your favorite store or lab, at cost.
 An online gallery is part of the package you get with a Maui Island Portraits photo shoot activity, and you can order prints from the online gallery where you will find a variety of choices of sizes, photographic paper on which the images are printed, including metallic and canvas, as well as some specialty items such as cards and calendars.
 When printing, recognize that any one image may come out a bit different on different printers.
 It is often a good idea to have proofs prior purchase to ensure that the quality of the image is acceptable; if not, contact the printer and have them make the necessary adjustments.
 Sometimes, choice of paper can make a difference as well.

 What is the most important element in taking a good picture?